 “[W]hen the question is one of a common or general interest, of many persons, or when the parties are numerous, and it is impracticable to bring them all before the court, one or more may sue or defend for the benefit of all.”

 People can bring these types of lawsuits in many types of state law and federal law cases.
-Employment class actions often involve legal issues regarding unpaid wages, minimum wages, overtime wages, rest breaks, meal breaks, and similar grievances under California labor law and employment law.
-Other common reasons for class action suits include data breaches, false advertising, and other matters related to consumer protection.
+Employment class actions often involve large-scale, complex legal issues regarding unpaid wages and unpaid overtime pay, minimum wages, overtime wages, rest breaks, meal breaks, other wage and hour violations, and similar grievances under California labor law and employment law.
+Other common reasons for class action suits include data breaches, false advertising, and other matters related to consumer protection that affect a large number of people.

 Any potential plaintiff can initiate the process in California.
 The first step is to file a lawsuit and move for certification.